Update social network connection options during group creation

 Also - should I work on the UI mentioned at the top of the ticket, where users can add (and I'd guess delete, too) accounts themselves, instead of always seeing all of the options?

-#11 Updated by Daniel Jones about 1 year ago
+#11 Updated by Daniel Jones over 1 year ago

 I've implemented the new UI here: https://github.com/cuny-academic-commons/cac/commit/37d84d94737b2d5175e8385f5b82ddc415b294d5